archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 typealias DrawAtom = Atom<DrawDatum>
 ```

 Swift is kind enough to compress this down to about 23 bytes: the maximum size of an associated value tuple (opTranslate, which has a 16-byte `NSPoint` and a 6 byte `AtomId`) plus a byte for the case.
+Note that `IndexRemappable` actually needs to do something in this case since we might be carrying around an `AtomId` reference.

 Note that `trTranslate` has an atom ID as an associated value.
 Since atom IDs are unique, you can reference them from other atoms without issue[^causalpast].
 It's a great way to represent ranged operations: just pick an atom that represents the outer position of your range, add the ID to the operation's value, and handle it in your mapping/evaluation code.
 (This should especially come in handy when dealing with text formatting in rich text editors.)
 The only caveat is that the atom has to update this value in the `IndexRemappable` implementation.
 (Incidentally, I still need to port this functionality to my string CT's delete operation: ranged deletes are so much more performant than deleting each character individually!)